Dragon-H22/Phone-Book-Application-Project/README.md

 # Phone-Book-Application-Project
-- This project aims to develop an "Phonebook Contact" application with C++ .
+- This project aims to develop a "Phonebook Contact" application with C++.
-- This project is useful to store complete information under a single contact.
+- This project is useful for storing complete information under a single contact.
 - Each contact has personal information such as( Name, Gender, Phone Number, Email, ... ) are asked while adding a new contact.
 - The project also has options to delete and modify the entered contact number and his personal information.